MIGRATEFUL CHEF APPLICATIONS ARE NOW CLOSED AND WILL REOPEN IN JANUARY 2019

 Migrateful chefs can expect to:

-- be paid by us for leading regular cookery classes in homes/venues around London (we pay £50 for a 2.5 hour class if the chef has the right to work, if they don’t have the right to work we will pay for their travel expenses to the classes and they sometimes receive cash donations from cookery class participants).
+- be paid by us for leading regular cookery classes in homes/venues around London (£50 for a 2 hour class + travel expenses) if the chef has the right to work, if they don’t have the right to work we will pay for their travel expenses to the classes and they sometimes receive cash donations from cookery class participants).
 We pay for all ingredients.

 - attend our chef training group at Pembroke House SE17 1QR every Wednesday 10am – 1.30, where we run English, leadership, well-being and confidence building workshops, practise teaching each other our cuisines, eat lunch together and receive chef training eg: food hygiene certificate.
 Travel expenses are paid for.